The Easiest Way to Succeed Online!™

 People visit websites because they want information.
 And they are quickly turned off by pages that are long on puffery and short on content.
 So be specific.
 Don't write, "saves you money" when you can say "reduces fuel consumption up to 50 percent."
 Don't say "we're reliable" if you can tell the customer, "The repairman arrives within 24 hours or we fix it free of charge."
 Remember, specifics sell.

-Make Sure Your Sales Pages Don't Fall Flat — Supporting Your Claims
+Make Sure Your Sales Pages Don't Fall Flat — Support Your Claims

 Even if you stress benefits instead of features, even if you make specific claims, your customer still may not believe you.
 In his book Direct Mail Copy That Sells! copywriter Herschell Gordon Lewis describes modern times as an Age of Skepticism: